MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 3. Choose an operator and a value for the attribute we chose in Step 2.
 In the following example, an operator, **Equals**, and value, **2**, were chosen.

-// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/customer-group-numbers.png "Customer group filter")